 A Waltz with a Rogue Book Five

 He loved her beyond anything and everything—precisely why he must never marry her.

 Love—sentimental drivel for weak, feckless fools.

-Since an explosion ravaged Captain Morgan Le Draco’s face and cost him his commission in the Royal Dragoons, he’s fortified himself behind an impenetrable rampart of cynicism and distrust.
+Since an explosion ravaged Captain Morgan Le Draco’s face and cost him his commission in the Royal Dragoons, he’s fortified himself behind a rampart of cynicism and distrust.
 Now destitute and shunned by the very society that once lauded his heroics, he’s put aside all thoughts of marrying and having a family.
 Until he risks his life to save a drowning woman.
 At once, Morgan knows Shona’s the balm for his tortured soul, but as a wealthy, titled noblewoman, she’s too far above his humble station and can never be his.

 Love—a treasured gift reserved for those beautiful of form and face.

-Scorned and ridiculed most of her adult life, Shona, Lady Atterberry believes she’s utterly undesirable and is reconciled to spinsterhood.
-She hides her spirited temperament beneath a veneer of gauche shyness, until a strapping, scarred stranger saves her life, and she can’t deny her immediate, powerful, and sensual attraction to him.
+Scorned and ridiculed most of her adult life, Shona Atterberry believes she’s utterly undesirable and is reconciled to spinsterhood.
+She hides her spirited temperament beneath a veneer of shyness.
+Until a strapping, scarred stranger saves her life, and she can’t deny her immediate and powerful attraction to him.
 Despite how ill-suited they are and innuendos that Captain Le Draco is a fortune-hunter, she cannot escape her growing fascination.

 Two damaged souls searching for love.

-Others are determined to keep them apart, and Shona is goaded into placing a wicked wager.
+Shona is goaded into placing a wicked wager.
 One that sets her upon a ruinous path and alienates the only man who might have ever loved her.
-Is true love enough to put their pasts behind them, to learn to trust, and heal their wounded hearts?
+Is true love enough to put their pasts behind them, to learn to trust and heal their wounded hearts?

 For a heartwarming, inspiring story about the power of love, purchase your copy today of THE WALLFLOWER’S WICKED WAGER, the fifth book in Collette Cameron’s romantic historical Regencies A Waltz with a Rogue series.